Take the First Step Toward Your Criminal Justice Career Now!

 It is common for a parole officer to have a caseload of 70-100 offenders at any given time.
 Because they work with convicted criminals, the job can be a bit stressful and dangerous but they are trained to handle situations that may arise.

-The Bureau of Labor Statistics states that the average salary of parole officers was $63,290 in 2021, with the top 10 percent averaging closer to $99,090.
-The BLS also predicts that by 2030, employment of parole officers will increase 4 percent.
-While this is slower than the national average, becoming a parole officer should remain a good career to pursue.
+The Bureau of Labor Statistics states that the average salary of parole officers was $64,920 in 2022, with the top 10 percent averaging closer to $101,080.
+The BLS also predicts that by 2031, employment of parole officers will have little or no change.
+Despite this, becoming a parole officer should remain a good career to pursue.

 Interested in a career as a parole officer?
 Try our introduction to criminal justice practice test.